ALavault/alavault.github.io/_posts/2020-07-18-mixing_tuto_5_compressor.md

 feature-img: "assets/img/thumbnails/distressor.jpg"   # Add a thumbnail image on blog view
 ---

-# Simply Mixing Part 5 - The compressors
+# Simply Mixing Part 5 - The compressor

 This post tries to describe the basics of mixing music.
 Today, the compressor.